EdsonAlcala/nextjs-foundry/README.md

 yarn chain
 ```

-3. On a second terminal, deploy the smart contracts contract to the local `Anvil` instance.
+3. On a second terminal, deploy the smart contracts contract to the local `Anvil` instance by running:

 ```bash
 yarn deploy